-- All risks described in full in the "General risks" section.

-- All risks described in full in the "Fixed income risks", "Equity risks" and "Derivatives risks" sub-sections in the "Asset class risks" section.

-- The following risks described in full in the "Sub-Fund specific risks" section:

-- Concentration risks

-- o Emerging and less developed markets securities risks

-- Mainland China market risks
+- All risks described in full in the "General risks" section. - All risks described in full in the "Equity risks", "Derivatives risks", and from 11 November 2024, "Risks relating to Securities Lending transactions" and "Collateral management and re-investment of cash collateral risks" sub-sections in the "Asset class risks" section. - The following risks described in full in the "Sub-Fund specific risks" section: - Concentration risks - Emerging and less developed markets securities risks Mainland China market risks

-- o Investment strategy risk: multi-asset income

 - RMB currency risks

-- Convertible bonds risks

-- o Risks associated with investments in debt instruments with loss-absorption features

-- o Sovereign debt risks
+- Mainland China tax risks 0

-- China A-shares access products risks
+- China A-shares risks 0

-- China A-shares and B-shares risks
+- Equity Linked Notes and other similar securities and instruments risks

-- o Stock Connect risks
+- Stock Connect risks

-- o Risks associated with the ChiNext Board and/or the Science and Technology Innovation Board
+- Risks associated with the ChiNext Board and/or the Science and Technology Innovation Board

-- o China Interbank Bond Market risks

-- Urban Investment Bonds risks

-- o QFI Underlying Funds risks

-- Collateralised and/or securitised products risks (such as asset-backed securities and mortgage-backed securities)

 The Manager considers the Sub-Fund to be a "non-complex" product.
-The Sub-Fund may be suitable for investor types that can afford the risks involved, including retail investors (subject to each investor's individual circumstances) with a medium to long term investment horizon.
+The Sub-Fund may be suitable for investor types that can afford the risks involved, including retail investors (subject to each investor's individual circumstances) with a long term investment horizon.